It’s time for a change

 What other changes are anticipated for CA in the years ahead?

 Major campus initiatives and minor enhancements are already underway, in a two-phase program.
-Phase one includes resurfacing the decade-old turf and track at Simosa Field and Track; adding a new all-purpose turf field in the “back fields” area to support the football, lacrosse, softball, and soccer programs; and building three additional tennis courts adjacent to the six at the Markin Tennis Center.
+Phase one was completed and includes resurfacing the decade-old turf and track at Simosa Field and Track; adding the new all-purpose turf field in the “back fields” area to support the football, lacrosse, softball, and soccer programs; and building three additional tennis courts adjacent to the six at the Markin Tennis Center.

 Planning has already begun on phase two: a new field house and theater complex to replace the existing Arthur Sheriff Field House.
 This innovative complex will broadly meet the needs of the school community through new and renovated spaces for athletics, the arts, and community-shared activities and programs.
 While design concepts are in the formative stages, we continue to consider and map out the campus master plan for all facilities.
-Groundbreaking on the estimated $20-million project is expected to take place in spring 2022.
 Once completed, it will offer 21st-century improvements and additions that serve all students and give the entire school community a place to gather.

 Since 1794, Cheshire Academy has been innovating, adapting, and thriving as it meets the evolving needs of students and families from the United States and around the world.